1908

 Personal and family

-Victor Wilber Voorhees (noted on his house plan catalog books as V. W. Voorhees) was born in Columbia county Wisconsin May 4, 1876 to Victor and Violetta (Irons) Voorhees.
+Victor Wilber Voorhees (noted on his house plan catalog books as V. W. Voorhees) was born in Columbia county, Wisconsin May 4, 1876 to Victor and Violetta (Irons) Voorhees.
+His paternal ancestors were among some of the earliest Dutch settlers in New Amsterdam.

-There is compelling evidence that he was married first to Antoinette Amelia Blackmarr in about 1899.
-They appear in the 1900 census and gives his occupation as real estate and loan agent.
-By 1905, with that marriage dissolved, Victor headed west and Antoinette, saddled with two toddlers (Frank Ellis b.
+He was married first to Antoinette Amelia Blackmarr in about 1899.
+They appear in the 1900 census, which shows his occupation as real estate and loan agent.
+By 1904, with that marriage dissolved, Victor headed west and Antoinette, saddled with two toddlers (Frank Ellis b.
 1903 and Virginia b.
 1901) moved back in with her parents.
 From 1910 on, she claimed a marital status of widow ... not divorcée.
-In 1930, Frank was living in Seattle at the time of the 1930 census and working as a draftsman ... possibly for his father indicating that there had been some family reconciliation.
+In 1930, Frank was living in Seattle at the time of the census and working as a draftsman ... possibly for his father indicating that there had been some family reconciliation.

 V. W. Voorhees married to Phoebe Bell Peters in British Columbia in October 1905.
 By 1920, their household consisted of Victor and Phoebe and Phoebe's grandmother, Armina Peters.
 They never had any children.